soda-inria/ken_embeddings/index.md

 We provide readily-computed **vectorial representations of entities** (*e.g.* cities) that capture the information that can be aggregated across wikipedia.

 ![entity_types](assets/figures/entity_types_with_names.png)
-*2D visualization of entity embeddings learned from YAGO3, colored by their types.
+*2D visualization of entity embeddings, colored by their types.
 [UMAP](https://umap-learn.readthedocs.io/en/latest/) was used to reduce their dimension from 200 to 2.*